lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 * Metric counters (`readCount`, `writeCount`, etc) in `org.springframework.batch.core.StepExecution` and `org.springframework.batch.core.StepContribution` have been changed from `int` to `long`.
 All getters and setters have been updated accordingly.
 * The `skipCount` parameter in `org.springframework.batch.core.step.skip.SkipPolicy#shouldSkip` has been changed from `int` to `long`.
 This is related to the previous point.

+## Observability updates

+* Micrometer has been updated to version 1.10
+* All tags are now prefixed with the meter name.
+For example, the tags of the timer `spring.batch.job` are named `name` and `status` in version 4.x.
+In version 5, those tags are now named `spring.batch.job.name` and `spring.batch.job.status` respectively.
+* The `BatchMetrics` class (which is intended for internal use only) has been moved from `org.springframework.batch.core.metrics` to the `org.springframework.batch.core.observability` package.

 # Deprecated APIs